ahmedbelal22271-maker/lecture-studio/README.md

-# 📘 Lecture Studio
+# 📘 Lecture Studio 2.0

 ## 🎯 Overview
 Lecture Studio is a **desktop application with a GUI** that transcribes lecture recordings into text using [Faster-Whisper](https://github.com/guillaumekln/faster-whisper).

-It is designed to be **lightweight and offline-first**, letting students and researchers quickly convert audio lectures into organized transcripts.
+It is designed to be **lightweight and offline-first**, letting students and researchers quickly convert audio lectures into organized transcripts — including direct download and transcription from YouTube.

 After you get the chunked text transcript it is then put on ChatGPT after giving ChatGPT this smart prompt for you to get the academic explanation: